Profit Impact of Market Strategy: Criticisms and Limitations

 Age and type of data concerns: Critics have argued that the database reflects the program's General Electric origins, with over-representation from pre-2000, North American, manufacturing-intensive businesses.
 However, data has continuously expanded across sectors and geographies from participating companies, and the program maintains that its conclusions have proven stable over time.
-As of recent reporting, the database includes over 4,300 SBUs with data extending beyond the original collection period.
+As of December 2025, the database includes over 4,300 SBUs with data extending beyond the original collection period.

 → The PIMS master database at the heart of the PIMS program now includes more than 25,000 years of business experience across a broad spectrum of industries worldwide.
 These are more than 90% of the companies to be processed.
 About one-third of them manufacture consumer goods, 15% manufacture capital goods.
 The remaining business units are suppliers of raw materials and semi-finished products, components or accessories for industry and commerce.
 Trade and services companies account for less than 10% of total companies and yet represent a fairly large sample (over 250) of strategic business units in this category.
 About half of the business units in the PIMS database market their products or services nationally in the United States or Canada, while 11% serve regional markets in North America.
 European companies are also numerous today, with around 1,000 business units from continental European countries and 600 from the UK.

 Data collection bias: Critics have argued that the database is weighted toward large companies, as smaller entrepreneurial firms are less likely to pay the associated consulting fees and provide detailed survey data.
 Mintzberg (1998) claims that because the database features a large representation of large established firms, it is more suitable as a technique for assessing the state of "being there rather than getting there" (page 99).
 Given the program's ambitious goal of identifying 'laws of the marketplace' that apply across industries, the sampling strategy's representativeness is a key consideration for interpreting results.